unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

 Your app is visited by thousand of clients and you obviously make money with it.
 Unfortunately it is a very complex app and requires
 10 seconds to warm up.

-During graceful reloads, you expect new clients to wait 10 seconds (worst case) to start seeing contents, unfortunately, you have hundreds of concurrent requests, so the first 100 customers will wait for the server warm up, while the others will get an error from the proxy.
+During graceful reloads, you expect new clients to wait 10 seconds (best case) to start seeing contents, unfortunately, you have hundreds of concurrent requests, so the first 100 customers will wait for the server warm up, while the others will get an error from the proxy.

 This happens because the default listen queue of uWSGI is 100 slot.
 Before you ask, it is an average value choosen by the maximum value allowed by default by your kernel.

-Each operating system has a default limit (Linux has 128 for example), so before increasing it you need to increase your kernel limit.
+Each operating system has a default limit (Linux has 128 for example), so before increasing it you need to increase your kernel limit too.

 So, once your kernel is ready, you can increase the listen queue to the maximum number of users you expect to enqueue during a reload.